cognitivecomputations/OpenChatML/README.md

 Reflection is analysis of the user's emotions and intentions.
 Introspection is the model's analysis of its own emotions and intentions.
 Reason is the chain of thought to solve problems.

+This behavior will need to be trained into the model with SFT.

 Example prompt:

 ```